 Wayne the Confused Zombie is our Best Animation 1 Minute Movie as represented by the film’s poster from filmmaker Brian Burroughs.

 In another highly competitive category which offered us many possible winners, our best Fantasy Short Film (21 minutes or less) goes to Best fairy for Cinderella submitted by filmmaker Александр Баскаков on behalf of himself and Moscow Film School.
-This film is very exciting and a lot of fun.
-Here is the trailer!

 John Gray and his cast and crew have won a special Best New England Short for their Extra Innings, a touching father and son Red Sox story with a twist.